-This Welcome Pack provides information about your ward, the staff, and the treatments and therapies that will be available to you.
+This Welcome Pack provides information about the Regional Affective Disorder inpatient unit, the staff, and the treatments and therapies that will be available to you.
 It contains a lot of information, so it may be helpful to read a bit at a time.

-Your named nurse will discuss the Welcome Pack with you when you are first admitted and answer any questions about its contents throughout your stay.
-There is a service leaflet in the back of the pack which provides information about your ward.
+Your named nurse will discuss the Welcome Pack with you when you are first admitted and will try to answer any questions about its contents during your stay.
+There is a service leaflet available which provides specific information about the ward.

-At the back of this pack there is space provided for you to store your personal documents, including your Care Plan.
-Please keep this folder and all of your personal information in a safe place and do not share your information with other patients.
+Please keep this pack and all of your personal information in a safe place and do not share your information with other patients.